rossgk2/random_pokemon_generator/README.md

 In the code, the Pokemon class is the user interface between a programmer and a Pokemon that has been generated.
 Most of the properties that someone who has played a Pokemon game would immediately see are immediately available to the Pokemon class.
-If more in-detail, "behind the scenes" types of properties need to be accessed, this can be done by accessing the Pokemon's BaseStat object.
+If more in-detail, 'behind the scenes' types of properties need to be accessed, this can be done by accessing a Pokemon's BaseStat object.